Superman: Escape from Krypton: Superman: The Escape (1997–2010)

 By early 1999, the ride remained closed for maintenance.
 After new brake fins were installed, one side reopened in late February.
 On March 22, 1999, Six Flags Magic Mountain announced that Superman: The Escape was fully operating with both sides running.

 In June 2004, Superman: The Escape's seat belts were modified because of an incident on the Superman – Ride of Steel roller coaster at Six Flags New England.
 California State Regulators asked the park to make modifications to the rides' restraint systems to prevent a similar incident in the future.

 Just after July 4 weekend of 2010, Superman: The Escape ceased operations with no reason given.
 A sign posted in front of the ride indicated that it would not reopen until the 2011 season, with hints that there would be improvements made to the ride experience.
-After Superman: The Escape's sister ride, the Tower of Terror II at Dreamworld, underwent a major refurbishment in 2010 which entailed a new vehicle which launches backward, speculation turned to the possibility of a similar modification to the Magic Mountain ride.
-Six Flags Magic Mountain officials quickly denied rumors that it would receive a Bizarro retheming, similar to roller coasters at other Six Flags parks.
+After Superman: The Escape's sister ride, the Tower of Terror II at Dreamworld, underwent a major refurbishment in 2010 which entailed a new vehicle that launched backward, speculation turned to the possibility of a similar modification to the Magic Mountain ride.
+Six Flags Magic Mountain officials quickly denied rumors that it would receive a Bizarro re-theming, similar to roller coasters at other Six Flags parks.

-Superman: Escape from Krypton (2011–present)
+Superman: Escape from Krypton (2011–2024)

 On October 20, 2010, Six Flags Magic Mountain officially announced the refurbishment and re-theming of Superman: The Escape, in addition to the construction of two new roller coasters.
 As part of the refurbishment, the ride was renamed to Superman: Escape from Krypton and featured new backward launching cars and a new color scheme.
 The upgraded ride reopened to the public on March 19, 2011.

 Superman: Escape from Krypton closed again on February 5, 2012 (almost a year after the refurbishment), to prepare for the new 2012 attraction Lex Luthor: Drop of Doom.
 Two drop towers, also built by Intamin, were integrated into the existing sides of Superman: Escape from Krypton's structure.
 The ride reopened when construction was finished on July 7, 2012.

 To enable the construction of the Full Throttle roller coaster, Superman: Escape from Krypton was temporarily closed from December 2012.
 It reopened in mid-January 2013, with Six Flags Magic Mountain stating the ride might have intermittent closures as the construction of Full Throttle continued.

+In September 2024, the ride closed for another reported refurbishment.
+On March 28, 2025, Six Flags Magic Mountain Park President Jeff Harris confirmed to the Orange County Register that the decision had been made to permanently close the ride as components were obsolete and spare parts were difficult to come by.
+The tower will remain standing in the park and Lex Luthor: Drop of Doom will continue to operate.

+On September 19, 2025 the trains were removed from the track.